 Virtual reality (VR) is increasing in popularity in rehabilitation research and is proposed as a possible approach to encourage long term rehabilitation [11].
 VR includes digital environments that often simulate real world experiences with reported benefits of high motivation and engagement, with real-time feedback [12].
 VR has shown promising results within MS populations but this evidence is limited in comparison to stroke, especially regarding UL function [13].
 Our systematic review, investigating the effect of VR in improving UL function in MS, found early, but limited, evidence suggesting VR has the potential to improve function in pwMS [14].
 There was also a low number of drop outs in most studies within the review, supporting that VR could improve adherence compared to conventional rehabilitation, therefore VR could be useful in conditions like MS, where prolonged rehabilitation is required.

-VR is often investigated alongside video games, which can be commercially available or specifically tailored games designed with a target population in mind.
+VR is often investigated alongside video games played within a VR setting, which can be commercially available or specifically tailored games designed with a target population in mind.
 Commercially available exercise games, targeted at a healthy population, can be unsuitable for disabled individuals, and lead to discouragement and anxiety [15].
 It is beneficial to involve a sample of target users in the creation and development of effective VR based gamified approaches [16].
 This process is known as co-production [17].
-To date no studies have systematically co-produced VR games for UL rehabilitation in pwMS.
+To date no studies have systematically co-produced VR games specifically for UL rehabilitation in pwMS.

 Therefore, the aims of the current study were to determine the views of pwMS and specialist clinicians on UL (dys)function in MS, challenges faced by clinicians when delivering UL therapy, barriers and motivators for exercise in MS, opinions on VR and suggestions for development and design of VR games.
+These findings will guide the future development of VR applications and interventions for UL rehabilitation for pwMS.

 Methods

 Ethical Statement